Abacination

+Abacination is a form of corporal punishment or torture, in which the victim is blinded by having a red-hot metal plate held before their eyes.

+Historical precedent

-Abacination is a form of corporal punishment or torture, in which the victim is blinded by infliction of intentional damage to the eyes.
-Damage can be in the form of removal of the eyes or eyelids, slitting the eyes, burning, excessive pressure, chemical burns, nerve injury, or brain damage.
-In one account, a corrosive chemical, typically slaked lime, was contained in a pair of cups with decaying bottoms, e.g., of paper.
+Blinding as punishment has existed since antiquity, and was specifically documented as a form of torture in ancient Persia.
+A corrosive chemical, typically slaked lime, was contained in a pair of cups with decaying bottoms, e.g., of paper.
 The cups were strapped in place over the prisoner's eyes as they were bound in a chair.
 The slowly draining corrosive agent from the cups eventually ate away at the eyeballs.

-History

-Blinding as punishment has existed since antiquity, and is documented as a form of torture in ancient Persia, Greece, and the Byzantine Empire.
-Known accounts of abacination include John IV Laskaris (inflicted by Michael VIII Palaiologos), Alexios Mosele (by Constantine VI), and Constantine VI (by his mother, Irene of Athens).